iliaskel/RandomTraveler/README.md

 The application is developed only for personal development porpuses and not commercial use.

 **NOTE** In order to take results back, you have to provide with the IATA code of your choice as the starting point.

+The Application is following the MVVM design pattern, using google's Architectural Components (Room database, LiveData, ViewModel)